Ground Penetrating Radar Market Size and Share

 Ground Penetrating Radar Market Analysis by Mordor Intelligence

-The ground penetrating radar market reached a value of USD 594.11 billion in 2025 and is projected to touch USD 931.72 billion by 2030, registering a 9.42% CAGR through the forecast period.
+Ground penetrating radar market size in 2026 is estimated at USD 645.39 billion, growing from 2025 value of USD 594.11 billion with 2031 projections showing USD 976.3 billion, growing at 8.63% CAGR over 2026-2031.
 Rising demand for non-invasive subsurface mapping, mandated utility-locating standards, and rapid AI integration are turning radar data into predictive maintenance insights that lower downtime and repair costs.
 UAV-mounted solutions extend survey reach into hazardous terrain, while high-frequency antenna arrays open concrete imaging and forensic opportunities.
 Regulatory harmonization in North America and the EU shortens product-approval cycles, and expanding infrastructure investments across Asia accelerate adoption.
 Competitive intensity is increasing as software-centric entrants challenge established hardware leaders by linking real-time GPR streams to digital-twin platforms.

 Key Report Takeaways